 Tecla - NW Passage to Antarctica

 Tecla is a tough little tall ship that has sailed around the world, including Cape Horn.
 A fast sailor she has won several tall ships races and more recently has been developing a specialism in Iceland and the High Arctic.
 In summer 2019 she is aiming to be the first tall ship since Amundsen's Goja to transit the NW Passage (with charter crew).
 In the same 12 months she will be sailing South and around Cape Horn to offer Antarctic voyages.
 If you prefer a gaffed rigged ship from a square rigger or like the shared experience of a small crew then Tecla voyages provide an alternative.
 She takes 12 guest crew in 2 berth en suite cabins - each with radiator heating.

-Tecla will be starting her Antarctic season in the New Year 2020 and has some extensive exploring planned around the Antarctic Peninsula, South Georgia, South Orkney and the Weddell Sea.
+Tecla will be starting her Antarctic season in the New Year 2020 and has some extensive exploring planned around the Falklands, Antarctic Peninsula and South Georgia, and the Weddell Sea.
 Tecla crew have worked in Antarctic on other ships so they have been planning these voyages for some years.
-Tecla will be offering three Antarctic expeditions lasting 41 days, 22 days to 53 days.
-Prices will be similar to Europa voyages - prices and booking to open after the NW Passage applicants chosen in Dec 2018)
+Tecla is offering two Antarctic expeditions lasting 27 and 53 days.

 The Antarctic Continent, and the surrounding Southern Ocean is a vast wilderness.
 The land mass alone is twice the size of Australia and in the winter the sea ice doubles this area.
 Classic Sailing Antarctic Voyages all involve the Antarctic Peninsula, but how you reach it, and the sailing grounds you explore on the way, depends on the length of voyage.
 The classic 22 day expeditions take the shortest route from South America to the West side of the Peninsula, via the South Shetland islands.
 The mountain chain that runs the length of the Peninsula is an extension of the Andes so the scenery is breathtaking.